Where in the World is EPS?

 Tonight Michael Buble' concert, thanks to our new friend Dolores in Dublin.

-aged to get lost and a taxi took us to the correct location.
+The venue was a short distance from the hotel, but we managed to get lost and a taxi took us to the correct location.

 The concert was outdoors and the weather was perfect and our seats were in the second row.
 In our opinion the concert was better than when he appeared in Chicago.